zekenie/chrono-diff/readme.md

 - [ ] better to have fewer cli flags and more configs from json (for example repo)
   - [ ] should be able to specify local dir not just remote
   - [ ] should you be able to look at multiple repos and roll them all back?
-- [ ] should be able to specify excluded glob as well
+- [x] should be able to specify excluded glob as well
+- [x] should handle arrays of glob strings
+- [ ] regex and whole word can't actually both be true. bad api
+- [ ] github action to lint these?

 https://doc.rust-lang.org/cargo/
 cargo install vl-convert